 "That's only for the singing," said Gonji; "if we become convert to his religion he will pay more."
-He turned to his companions for verifi- THE LOVE OF AZALEA cation.
+He turned to his companions for verification.
 They had moved on their way and he made to join them.

 "No, no, don't go!
 Wait a little while, please!" " Well?"
 'What is 'convert?'"
 "Why," the Japanese boy of sixteen racked his brain for an explanation of the word, "why, that's to-ah-that's just abandoning the gods for a new one."
 "Oh!"
 His sleeve dropped from her grasp and she drew back, her face somewhat blanched.
 "Abandon the gods!" she repeated.